hughcj11/WS40NE_wpPTM_Analysis/Protein README.md

     Full_M_Values: generates the m value in a csv file.

-    Embryo Anoxia Total PTM: generates the global relative abundances of each PTM (independent of residue and protein).

-    Datastats: statistics on the relative abundance data for each unique hPTM (residue,PTM,and protein).

-    DatastatsGlobal: statistics on the relative abundance data global PTM changes (independent of residue and protein)

-    ResidueCoverage:the relative coverage of each modifiable residue (a residue shown as capable of having a PTM).
-For example, how often are globally modifiable K sites covered by PTMs?

-    ResidueCoverageByPTM:shows the relative coverage by a specific PTM for each modifiable residue (a residue shown as capable of having a PTM).
-For example, how often K covered by Ub?

 Protein Abundance Analysis: (code files: Cell Proteomics_Abundance) The following code will generate the following documents using the Skyline csv file: